Changes proposed for the Finance bill 2020 – Are you prepared?

 - Kindertransport compensation for Inheritance tax (IHT)

-- Windrush compensation for income tax, capital gains tax (CGT) and inheritance tax (IHT)
+- Windrush compensation for income tax, CGT and inheritance tax (IHT)

 Anam has a degree in accounting from the Prestigious St John’s University, and works as a senior director in Clear House.